New from Lawrence P. Wilson

-Terry has released his first novel, Shevivor.
+Terry Misfeldt released his first novel, Shevivor in late April 2020.
 It is the story of Janet Murphy, an Irish Catholic redhead who loves hunting with her police officer dad, brothers, and uncle, a former Navy SEAL.
 She survives getting lost, witnessing her grandfather’s murder at deer camp, and taking out the school shooter who kills her mother and wounds Janet.

 She becomes a successful advertising sales representative and endures more hardships on the way to purchasing her dream property in the Rockies.
 Janet eventually moves to the Montana ranch with her uncle and is surprised by a rogue grizzly while hunting alone.
 She is a shevivor!